inpsyde/multilingual-press/src/readme.txt

 - Set up unlimited site relationships in the site manager.
 - Language Manager with 174 editable languages.
 - Edit all translations for a post or page from the original post editor without the need to switch sites.
-- Show a list of links for all translations on each page in a flexible widget.
+- Show a list of links for all translations on each page in a flexible language switcher widget.
 - Translate posts, pages and taxonomy terms like categories or tags.
-- Add translation links to any nav menu.
+- Menu language switcher: Add translation links to any nav menu.
 - No lock-in: After deactivation, all sites will still work.
 - SEO-friendly URLs and permalinks.
 - Support for top-level domains per language (via multisite domain mapping).